-Flaxseed

-- Ground flaxseed, up to 15 to 30 mL (1 to 2 Tbsp) per day can be included as part of a varied diet.
+- Avoid taking soy supplements, such as soy products in concentrated or pill form. - Flaxseed - Ground flaxseed, up to 15 to 30 mL (1 to 2 Tbsp) per day can be included as part of a varied diet.
 However, it may interfere with the absorption of some medications.
 Check with a pharmacist to see if ground flaxseed affects any medication you take. - Whole flaxseed is not a high source of phytoestrogens.
 Seeds generally pass through the gut without being broken down.

 Milk and milk products: Some people are concerned about hormone levels that may be in milk and milk products.
-The use of growth promoting and milk producing hormones in dairy cows are banned in Canada.
+Canada has banned the use of growth-promoting hormones and hormones that make cows produce more milk.
 Low fat milk and milk products are a good source of calcium, vitamin D and protein and may be included as part of a healthy diet.